 The Importance of Uptime: Why It Matters and How to Ensure It

-More than just a smart aleck philosophical question, the query above points out why uptime is the most important metric in the Internet and IT universe.
+If a website is unavailable, does it exist?
+More than just a smart aleck philosophical question, this query points out why uptime is the most important metric in the Internet and IT universe.

 Whether you are a multinational corporation or a blogger, a small business or a nonprofit, a retailer or news site, if traffic can’t reach your web site—which of course does exist when servers are working—it is effectively closed for business.
 And that, in a nutshell, is why hosting uptime, the percentage of time a given site is available to Internet users, is a critical concern for every website.